shelawang/BottomMargin/README.md

-# sublime-bottom-margin
+# Sublime Bottom Margin

-Sublime Text 3 plugin that gives the editor a bottom margin, keeping some space between your cursor and the bottom of the view.
+This is a Sublime Text 3 plugin that gives the editor a bottom margin, keeping some space between your cursor and the bottom of the view.

 I made this plugin because I was too lazy to look all the way at the bottom of the window when I was taking notes in Sublime.
 This plugin shifts the view up as you are typing so that there is always a given amount of space between your cursor and the bottom of the window while you type.

 ## Manual Installation

-1. Download or clone this repository to a directory `sublime-bottom-margin` in the Sublime Text Packages directory.
+1. Download or clone this repository to a directory `BottomMargin` in the Sublime Text Packages directory.
     * In Sublime Text 3, the Packages directory is called `Data/Packages`.
     * You can find this directory by clicking `Preferences > Browse Packages...` in Sublime.
 2. Restart Sublime Text to complete installation.